Anthony-Nolan/Atlas/README_ManualTesting.md

   - `n`: total number of PDP pairs
   - `WCBD`: Weighted City Block Distance
   - `Weighted R2`: R2 value calculated using the weighted mean of each match probability bin.

+See also `\MiscTestingAndDebuggingResources\ManualTesting\MatchPredictionVerification\VerificationResultsSQLQueries.sql`
+for additional queries that can be run after verification search results have been retrieved.